RAPZ0D/ISIC-skin-cancer-detection-/README.md

 - **Compiling the CNN**:
   - Compile the model using the Adam optimizer and binary crossentropy loss function for binary classification.
   - Specify 'accuracy' as the metric to monitor during training.

+## Results

+- **Training Accuracy**:
+  - Gradually increased from approximately 53.67% to 95.00%

+- **Validation Accuracy**:
+  - Fluctuated between approximately 50.00% and 91.00%

+- **Training Loss**:
+  - Decreased from approximately 1.07 to 0.13

+- **Validation Loss**:
+  - Varied between approximately 0.25 and 0.99

+While the model achieved high accuracy on the training set, there seems to be some overfitting as the validation accuracy fluctuated.
+This indicates that the model may benefit from further hyperparameter tuning to generalize better to unseen data.
+However, even with these results, the model shows promise in distinguishing between malignant and benign skin lesions.